defano/studiomix-xfcn/README.md

 # StudioMix XFCN
 A HyperCard XFCN (external function) providing advanced audio controls and sound mixing.

+### Wait, what?!

-**_Wait... what?!_** I developed this in high school as an extension to [HyperCard](http://hypercard.org) (a long-defunct program / application development environment that shipped with every Macintosh sold in the late eighties and nineties).
+I developed this as high school student (circa 1995-96) as an extension to [HyperCard](http://hypercard.org) (a long-defunct program / application development environment that shipped with every Macintosh sold in the late eighties and nineties).
 I have archived its source code and documentation here for posterity.
 And nostalgia.

 ![Screenshot](/images/screenshot.png)